xuuuluuu/xuuuluuu.github.io/_pages/about.md

   - /about.html
 ---

+Hello!
+Welcome to my profile.

+I'm currently engaged as a researcher with Bytedance AI Lab's Machine Translation Team in Singapore.
+Before this, I was a researcher at Huawei Noah's Ark Lab, also based in Singapore.

-Greetings!
-I am currently a researcher at the [Huawei Noah's Ark Lab](http://dev3.noahlab.com.hk/).
-Previously, I participated in the joint PhD programme offered by the [Alibaba DAMO Academy](https://damo.alibaba.com/) and the [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/).
-My academic achievements include a Master of Engineering degree from the the [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/), and a Bachelor of Engineering degree from the SUTD, where I received the SUMMA CUM LAUDE.
+My academic journey includes a collaborative PhD program with [Alibaba DAMO Academy](https://damo.alibaba.com/) and [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg/).
+I hold a Master of Engineering from [Massachusetts Institute of Technology (MIT)](https://www.mit.edu/) and a Bachelor of Engineering from SUTD, graduating with top honors.

-I have contributed to several top-tier conferences such as ACL, EMNLP, NAACL, and AAAI, through my research which mainly focuses on Natural Language Processing (NLP) - specifically information extraction and sentiment analysis.
-Furthermore, I also dedicate a considerable amount of my time in other machine learning domains including Computer Vision (CV).
+My research, primarily in Natural Language Processing (NLP), has led me to contribute to prominent conferences like ACL, EMNLP, NAACL, and AAAI.
+Additionally, I explore other machine learning areas, particularly Computer Vision (CV) and Speech Recognition.

-My current work centers on retrieval-augmented large language models (LLMs).
-Should you be interested in pursuing a research internship position in our group, please do not hesitate to get in touch with me via email.
+Presently, I'm immersed in advancing Multimodal Machine Translation.
+If you're considering a research internship in our dynamic group, I encourage you to reach out to me via email.

 <br/>